 Another dating technique involves minerals that are susceptible to magnetic fields.
 Minerals free to orient themselves to the magnetic field of the earth may do so in melted rock (such as lava) or during deposition as sediments.
 The magnetic field of the earth undergoes reversals erratically, with the north and south magnetic poles switching places.
 These reversals are preserved in the rocks, allowing knowledge as to the polarity at the time of solidification or deposition.
 Unfortunately, one reversal looks like another, but if other data can restrict the possible time span somewhat, then the magnetic data may allow pin-pointing the date of a specific horizon.
 For example, the Brunhes-Matuyama Reversal occurred approximately 780 kya, providing a fixed reference point.

 Until recently, the Pleistocene Epoch, often known as the Ice Age, officially began about 1.8 million years ago (1.8 mya) and ended about 11 thousand years ago (11 kya), followed by our present epoch, the Holocene.
 A different definition now has been accepted by the International Union of Geological Sciences: The Pleistocene now begins at approximately 2.6 mya, when northern hemisphere glacial activity ramped up.
 The geologic epoch immediately before the Pleistocene is the Pliocene.
 With the change in definition of the Pleistocene, 0.8 my has been transferred from the last portion of the Pliocene to the Pleistocene (and to the Quaternary Period, consisting of the Pleistocene and Holocene epochs).
 This action also has transferred the latest part of the Blancan North American Land Mammal Age (NALMA) from the Pliocene into the Pleistocene.
-The Blancan is followed by the Irvingtonian age, starting at about 1.8 mya, and then the last land mammal age of the Pleistocene, the Rancholabrean, apparently lasting from something less than about 250 kya to the beginning of the Holocene (Scott 2010).
+The Blancan is followed by the Irvingtonian age, starting at about 1.8 mya, and then the last land mammal age of the Pleistocene, the Rancholabrean, apparently lasting from something less than about 250 kya to the beginning of the Holocene (Scott 2010); Sanders et al. (2009) recommended 240 kya on the basis of a well-founded first appearance of Bison in the lower 48 of 240-200 kya.

 With the late Blancan not lining up nicely with the boundaries of the geologic epochs, it becomes somewhat of a problem to determine which faunas to include in the Pleistocene.
 Relying heavily on dates from Morgan and White (2005), I am omitting the late Blancan Wolf Ranch and Pearson Mesa faunas as being pre-Pleistocene.
-It appears that the lower 30 m or so of the 111 Ranch fauna also is Pre-Pleistocene (Morgan and White 2005), but although it appears that the lower ca. 30 m also is pre-Pleistocene, the upper portion is not; since it is not clear which taxa are in the Pleistocene portion and which in latest Pliocene, the 111 Ranch fauna is included in its entirety.
+It appears that the lower 30 m or so of the 111 Ranch fauna also is Pre-Pleistocene (Morgan and White 2005), but the upper portion is not; since it is not clear which taxa are in the Pleistocene portion and which in latest Pliocene, the 111 Ranch fauna is included in its entirety.

 The Pleistocene climate consisted of a series of glacial ages separated by interglacials similar to the one we presently inhabit.
 Traditionally, it was thought that the Pleistocene was characterized by the initiation of glaciation in the northern hemisphere, and four glacial ages were recognized, named after the states where they were recognized.
 The oldest, the Nebraskan, was followed by the Kansan, the Illinoian, and the Wisconsin (or Wisconsinan).
 In more recent times, it's been recognized that many more than four glacial advances and retreats have occurred within the Pleistocene, with about 20 within the traditional 1.8 my.
 Events assigned to a particular glacial age when it was thought that there were only four in actuality may not have been contemporaneous and actually separated by appreciable spans of time.
 Only events of the most recent age, the Wisconsin, seems to generally be firmly based, thanks to radiocarbon dating techniques and the recency of the deposits; the Illinoian generally is still recognized by Quaternary workers, but Nebraskan and Kansan glacial ages have been abandoned, with glacial cycles preceding the Illinoian merely assigned to pre-Illinoian.